-Unitil Energy Rate Case Filing - On April 15, 2010, Unitil Energy filed a proposed base rate increase of \$10.1 million, an increase of 6.5 percent above present rates.
-In addition, Unitil Energy's filing also included a proposed long-term rate plan establishing future rate step adjustments for utility plant investments and enhanced reliability and vegetation management program expenditures.
-On June 29, 2010, the NHPUC issued an order approving a temporary rate increase for Unitil Energy of \$5.2 million (annual) effective July 1, 2010 which is being collected by a uniform per kilowatt-hour (kWh) surcharge of \$0.00438 on each of Unitil Energy's current rate schedules.
-Once permanent rates are approved by the NHPUC, they will be reconciled to the date temporary rates were ordered, July 1, 2010.
-The Company has filed a settlement agreement with the NHPUC and is expecting an order on a permanent rate plan on or before May 1, 2011.
+Unitil Energy Base Rate Case Filing - On April 15, 2010, Unitil Energy filed a proposed increase of \$10.1 million in annual base revenue, an increase of 6.5 percent above annual operating revenue.
+In addition, Unitil Energy's filing included a proposed long-term rate plan establishing future rate step adjustments for utility plant investments and enhanced reliability and vegetation management program expenditures.

+On April 26, 2011, the NHPUC approved a final rate settlement which had been reached among the Company, the NHPUC Staff and the Office of Consumer Advocate, resolving all matters concerning the base rate filing.
+The settlement makes permanent a temporary increase of \$5.2 million in annual revenue which went into effect on July 1, 2010.
+The settlement also provides for an additional increase of \$5.0 million in annual revenue which went into effect on May 1, 2011.